 “Milk doesn’t cause weight gain.
 That’s a lie.
 The seroproteins that milk includes help to satiate.
 For that reason, it’s a good choice for weight loss.
 Also, whole milk has fatty acids that when we consume them aren’t synthesized or added to adipose tissue.”

 Alternatively, with a doctorate in Pharmacy, and a career as a nutritionist and scientific advisor Marián García in charge of Boticaria García, notes that although secicalists recommend you drink milk, you can also enjoy other drinks like “vegetable milks”.

 If you want to reduce your carb intake, get assessed first

 Reducing your carb intake isn’t always easy if you have certain dietary habits.
 However, by bearing these recommendations in mind, you can limit your intake and lose body fat more easily.

 Designing a healthy diet with controlled calorie intake is the best way to fight excess weight.

-Be sure to include all nutrient groups in your diet.
+Be sure to include all food groups in your diet!It might interest you...

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.

 - Paoli, A., Rubini, A., Volek, J. S., & Grimaldi, K. A. (2013).
 Beyond weight loss: A review of the therapeutic uses of very-low-carbohydrate (ketogenic) diets.
 European Journal of Clinical Nutrition. https://doi.org/10.1038/ejcn.2013.116